Audubon International: Funding

-There is no additional fee for certification in any of Audubon International's programs, and membership fees include the ability to become certified, educational resources and staff guidance.
+There is no additional fee for certification in any of Audubon International's programs, and membership fees include the ability to become certified, educational resources, and staff guidance.

 Programs

-There are several programs in the organization that aim to educate members and non-members about the environment.
+Several programs in the organization aim to educate members and non-members about the environment.

 Environmental stewardship and management

 Audubon Cooperative Sanctuary Program

-This program focuses on helping companies and organizations learn about what they can do to help manage their surroundings that will in turn enhance their efficiency and conservation efforts.
-Audubon International will focus on many things, including: Energy and Water Conservation, Waste Management, Wildlife and Habitat Management and Outreach and Education.
+This program focuses on helping companies and organizations learn about what they can do to help manage their surroundings, enhancing their efficiency and conservation efforts.
+Audubon International will focus on many things: Energy and Water Conservation, Waste Management, Wildlife and Habitat Management, and Outreach and Education.

 Some of the developments that have received this certification are: